Vezza d'Alba

 Vezza d'Alba is a comune in the Piedmont region of Italy.
-It is in the province of Cuneo, and is 65km north east of the town of Cuneo.
+It is in the province of Cuneo, and is 65 km north east of the town of Cuneo.

 Vezza was first recorded in the 10th century, as a territory of the Diocese of Asti and later passed to the Roero family who built the castle at Guarene.

-Twin towns — sister cities
+Twin towns

 Vezza d'Alba is twinned with: